 (26) In reporting the deferment on PRISMS:

-(27) The International Office Admissions Section team member who handled the student's application is also responsible for ensuring all correspondence and other relevant documentation regarding the request to defer commencement is retained on the students file.
+(27) The SCU International Admissions Section team member who handled the student's application is also responsible for ensuring all correspondence and other relevant documentation regarding the request to defer commencement is retained on the students file.

 (28) Students are expected to complete their course of study without interruption.
 However where this is not possible the University makes reasonable provision for students who cannot do so to temporarily suspend their studies refer to the Rules Related to Awards - Rule 2, section 7.